The ZenBook S is Asus’s premium lineup of ultrabooks, and has been updated as of late-2020 with a brand-new product, code name ZenBook S UX393EA.

 Design and construction

 As I mentioned already, this ZenBook UX393 is a brand new design for Asus, their first laptop with a 3:2 display.
-That makes the chassis taller and, corroborated with the internal redesign and larger battery, heavier than on the previous ZenBook S series, at just under 3 lbs in this reviewed configuration.
+That makes the chassis taller and, and due to the internal redesign and larger battery, heavier than on the previous ZenBook S series, at just under 3 lbs in this reviewed configuration.
 Up to you if that’s an issue in a market with quite a few sub-2lbs options these days.

 This ZenBook also makes up for its weight with the sturdy build quality.
 Both the lid and the interior barely bulge even when pressed harder and abused, and I haven’t noticed any creaks or funny noises when picking up the laptop, not even when grabbing it from a corner, or during daily use.
 This is a lot stronger made than the normal mid-2020 ZenBook lineup we’ve tested in recent months.